mikebranstein/speech-workshop-instructions/src/chapters/chapter6.md

 ### Linking your Subscription on the LUIS Web Portal

-There's not much you can do with LUIS in the Azure portal because it has a separate portal (like the Custom Speech Service).
+There's not much you can do with LUIS in the Azure portal because it has a separate portal (like the Speech to Text Service).

-The process for linking your LUIS subscription in the LUIS portal is a bit different than linking your CSS subscription.
+The process for linking your LUIS subscription in the LUIS portal is a bit different than linking your STT subscription.
 As a result, we'll revisit this in a later chapter.

 For now, hold on to your subscription key.